yrmvgh/oofcrawl/README.md

 This is my attempt to make GnollCrawl.
 No exp gain.
 Only gnolls.

-Be warned, the changes to the DES spawns means that some portals other than lab will spawn very odd numbers at times.
+Be warned, the changes to the DES spawns means that some vaults/portals will spawn very odd numbers at times.

 No hunger.